Erikson’s Stages of Development theory explained

 Stage 6: Intimacy versus Isolation (Virtue: Love)

-The sixth stage is about developing intimacy versus isolation.
+The sixth stage of the Erikson’s Stages of Development is about developing intimacy versus isolation.
 This stage of Erikson’s psychosocial theory begins in early adulthood, the period when people form, test, and explore intimate relationships.

 Erikson believed that it is vital that people, and especially young adults, establish committed relationships with others.
 Those who are successful in this stage are better able to form lasting and secure relationships.